Chapter 7

 }

 The Script builder exposes one method per common MIDI 1.0 message — note_on, note_off, cc, pitch_bend, channel_pressure, plus set_param for automation.
 Need something else?
-Script::push(EventBody) takes anything.
+Script::raw(EventBody) is the escape hatch and takes any variant including MIDI 2.0 ones.

 The arpeggiator example's tests (examples/truce-example-arpeggio/src/lib.rs) cover the full MIDI-in / MIDI-out shape end to end.